sagemathinc/sbir2015/description.md

 which makes SMC usable for teaching a course.
 SMC was  used by over 65 courses during Spring 2015 and has had over 100K users.
-In May 2015, we transitioned SMC to a freemium commercial business model and have had over 30 paying customers (with nearly \$1,500 in revenue so far).
+In May 2015, we transitioned SMC to a ``freemium'' commercial business model and have had 35 paying customers (with nearly \$1,500 in revenue so far).
 Our proposed homework system would dramatically expand the potential ways to use the tools we offer with SMC in education, so we think customers will have an